-A student who is making no real progress in a class, or whose behavior is detracting from the class, may be excluded from that class by the Doctoral Program Director with a grade of W or F.

-Students have five calendar days following written notification of this exclusion in which to appeal.
+A student whose behavior is violating the standards of the University, may be excluded from that class by the Doctoral Program Director with a grade of W or F. Students have five calendar days following written notification of this exclusion in which to appeal to the DOC.
 Until the final disposition of the appeal, the student is considered enrolled in the class.

-I. ENFORCED WITHDRAWAL
+I. WITHDRAWAL